 Drops that do not count in the limit are those for which you withdraw from an entire term (total withdrawal from all courses at the same time).
 This means that all parts of a term are considered as one term. (e.g., If you drop a three-week course (mini) but remain enrolled in a five-week or 16-week course, you will not have "withdrawn" for the term.)
-Please notify the Admissions and Records Office if it is your intent to withdraw before you drop so the courses can be marked appropriately.
+Please notify the your Academic Advisor if it is your intent to withdraw before you drop so the courses can be marked appropriately as a WX.
 Drops from developmental courses do not count in the limit (any course with a "0" first in the course number, e.g., MATH 0310).